 Melissa Weikart is a French/American vocalist, pianist, composer, and teaching artist currently based in Strasbourg, France.
-Her musical approach is shaped by her early affinity for vocal harmony and formative training as a classical pianist.
+Her musical approach is shaped by her love for vocal harmony and formative training as a classical pianist.
 Melissa’s solo songwriting project emerged as a desire to confront her distinct experiences by providing a space for intimate dialogue between voice and piano.
 The result is playful and pensive, inviting listeners into a rich, raw world of twisted melodies and exposed dissonance.
-After releasing her EP Coffee and live album Testing All My Memories, she is now in the midst of recording her first full length LP set for release this summer.
-As a collaborator, Melissa has performed with Boston-based chamber choir Carduus, the Cornelius Cardew Choir (San Francisco), and Carla Kihlstedt's Black Inscription. a multimedia song cycle, at Cotuit Center for the Arts in September 2019.
-She has also composed for San Francisco-based contemporary dance company Kickbal.
+After releasing her EP Coffee and live album Testing All My Memories, she is now in the midst of recording her first full length LP.
+Melissa enjoys collaborating with artists across many disciplines.
+She recently performed with Carla Kihlstedt for her multimedia song cycle/theatre piece Black Inscription, and composed for San Francisco-based contemporary dance company Kickbal.

-In addition to her career as a performer, Melissa has been teaching since 2016.
-During her time in San Francisco, Melissa taught private piano and voice lessons at Amabile School of Music.
+Melissa has been teaching since 2016.
+In San Francisco, Melissa taught private piano and voice lessons at Amabile School of Music.
 Last year, she held the position of Musicianship Teacher at Handel and Haydn Society's Vocal Arts Program in Boston, where she taught solfege classes to students ages 8-18.
 At NEC, she worked as a graduate teaching assistant to Hankus Netsky for his Jazz History and Ear Training courses.
-She has also presented a lecture titled “Experimental Women Improvisers: The Creative Power & Radical Aesthetics of Six Musicians” at Tufts University and New England Conservatory.
+She has also presented a lecture titled “Experimental Women Improvisers: The Creative Power & Radical Aesthetics of Six Musicians” at Tufts University and NEC.